BlissRoms/Documentation/maintainers/blissrom-overlays.md

 This overlay is required to Enable Multi-coloured LED lights for supported devices.

+{% hint style="info" %}
-**NOTE:** For most of the Xiaomi devices, this must be set to 'false' as they have white-only LEDs.
+ For most of the Xiaomi devices, this must be set to 'false' as they have white-only LEDs.
+{% endhint %}

 ```
     <!-- Does the notification LED support multiple colors?